If you are unable to view the Visitation Policies, please click on one of the links below.

 Skilled Nursing Facility (SNU) patients: Follow long-term care visitation guidelines below.
 Screening will take place at the entrance of the SNU facility.

 - FGH is allowing visitation at all long term care facilities, including skilled nursing, personal care, and assisted and independent settings.
 Visitors must check in at the nurses’ station on the unit.
 Temperature checks as well as a screening and questionnaire regarding COVID-19 will be performed prior to going to a patient room.
 All visitors must wear a mask and perform hand hygiene prior to entering a patient’s room.
 Visitors are encouraged to check-out at the nurses’ station after their visit.
 Currently, the unit is allowing 2 visitors at a time.

 Behavioral health services (Pine Grove Behavioral Health Center and all inpatient behavioral health settings):

 - Visitors to Pine Grove are allowed on a pre-approved basis in accordance with the guidelines of a patient’s specific treatment program and the recommendations of Pine Grove’s clinical staff.
 For additional questions, please call 1-888-574-HOPE (4673), and visit www.pinegrovetreatment.com for more information about our programs and services.

 - One visitor at a time will be permitted in the Emergency Room with the patient.
 Others will be allowed to wait in the waiting area as space for social distancing permits.

 SPECIAL ESSENTIAL PROVIDERS AND VENDORS

-Providers deemed essential to a patient’s care and wellbeing, and vendors necessary for patient care and/or hospital operations, may enter facilities in some circumstances.
-Those granted access must follow the same screening guidelines as all permitted visitors.
+Providers deemed essential to a patient’s care and wellbeing, and vendors necessary for patient care and/or hospital operations, may enter facilities.
+Those granted access must follow the same guidelines as all permitted visitors.

 The following guidelines will apply: